 DES MOINES – Iowa Secretary of Agriculture Bill Northey today commented on the Iowa Crops and Weather report released by the USDA National Agricultural Statistical Service.
 The report is released weekly from April through October.

-There were 6.0 days suitable for fieldwork statewide during the past week.
-Topsoil moisture levels improved to 49 percent very short, 30 percent short, 19 percent adequate, and 2 percent surplus.
-Subsoil moisture also improved and is now rated at 64 percent very short, 30 percent short, 6 percent adequate, and 0 percent surplus.
+Topsoil moisture levels rated 1 percent very short, 5 percent short, 86 percent adequate and 8 percent surplus.
+Subsoil moisture levels rated 1 percent very short, 7 percent short, 85 percent adequate and 7 percent surplus.

 Ninety-seven percent of the corn crop reached the dough stage or beyond, 8 days ahead of the five-year average, with 80 percent dented or beyond, 5 days ahead of both last year and normal.
 Fourteen percent of corn had reached maturity, 4 days ahead of last year, but 3 days behind normal.
 Corn condition rated 83 percent good to excellent.
 Thirty-five percent of soybeans have started to turn color, 3 days ahead of last year’s pace.
 Five percent of soybeans were dropping leaves, one day ahead of normal.
 Soybean condition rated 82 percent good to excellent, despite reports of sudden death (SDS) and white mold in scattered soybean fields.

 The third cutting of alfalfa hay was 87 percent complete, two weeks ahead of last year.
 A fourth cutting of hay has been possible for some producers.
 Pasture condition rated 63 percent good to excellent.
 Livestock conditions were reported as ideal in some areas.